larscom/ngrx-store-formsync/README.md

 </form>
 ```

-Thats it, your formgroup will now get synced to the `@ngrx/store`
+Your formGroup will now get synced to the `@ngrx/store`

 ## StoreFormSync Directive API